Purchases made through my links help support this website, at no additional cost to you. Details.

-To learn the basics of using plaster and gauze, see:
+To learn the basics of using plaster gauze (or plaster plus gauze… generally the same product), see:

 When using plaster-embedded gauze, you can create fabulous textural effects with common household and art objects.